Russia raises rates in emergency move as rouble collapses

 The outlook for Russia's economy has darkened considerably since the summer as capital flight has soared due to broad-based risk aversion to Russian assets and sanctions restricting Russian companies' access to international capital markets.

+The central bank early on Tuesday also increased the maximum volume of foreign currency it provides to Russian banks via its foreign-exchange repurchase agreement auctions for 28 days to $5 billion (£3.1 billion) from $1.5 billion.

+It said that in order to strengthen the efficiency of monetary policy, loans secured by non-marketable assets or guarantees for two to 549 days would be provided at a floating interest rate.

-The central bank now says the economy is likely to contract in annual terms early next year.
+The central bank now says the economy is likely to contract in annual terms early next year and that it could shrink by around 4.5 percent in 2015 as a whole if oil prices average $60 a barrel.

+Russia's economy still depends in large measure on sales of oil and gas, which account for about two-thirds of exports, despite liberal policymakers calling for structural economic reform for years.

+That means swings in global oil prices have a significant impact on Russia's balance of payments, and therefore the rouble exchange rate.

+Former Finance Minister Alexei Kudrin wrote on Twitter on Tuesday that the rouble's slide was also due to a lack of trust in the Russian government's economic policies.

-Investors took the rate hike as positive, saying it showed the central bank's defence of the currency had teeth.
+Investors took Tuesday's rate hike as positive, saying it showed the central bank's defence of the currency had teeth.

 "This is definitely a step in the right direction.
 The real interest rate right now is significantly positive, 7 to 8 percent," said Jorge Mariscal, chief investment officer for emerging markets at UBS Wealth Management in New York.